Problems We Found In Orange's Tap WaterRSS

 Disinfection Byproducts (DBPs) In Orange Drinking Water

-DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
-Although these chemicals are not currently regulated very well, the EPA website discloses that high levels of disinfection byproducts in drinking water are are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
+DBPs (including Haloacetic Acids-- HAA5s, and Trihalomethanes--TTHMs), are a category of emerging contaminants that are created when chlorine-based disinfectants added to the water supply combine with naturally-occurring organic matter.
+Although these chemicals are not fully regulated, the EPA has explicitly stated that they are linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
+In 2020 the level of trihalomethanes (TTHM) ranged from 6.8 - 48 ppb, with the Maximum Contaminant Level (MCL) of 80 ppb.
+The level of Haloacetic Acids were measured at 18 ppb, with a MCL of 60 ppb.

 Still Have Questions About Orange Tap Water Or Water Quality In General?